Spatial Systems

 Most 2D games involve movement, where one or many agents move around the board.

-The access problem of 2D boards is worst when a player has a single "character" or other piece, that moves around the board.
+In many 2D movement games, access is too limited, and the game is extremely slow.
+This problem is worst when a player has a single "character" or other piece, that moves around the board.
 I've seen designers avoid this problem, by increasing players' movement speed across the board.
 However, this often means that the player can access lots of things, but makes the spatial nature of the board irrelevant, as the player can reach almost any location they like.

 In one of my prototypes, players realistically moved around a town full of interesting and thematic spaces.
 They could move a few spaces at once.